learnk8s/spring-boot-k8s-hpa/README.md

 > (Find the minikube ip address via `minikube ip`)

-You can send messages to the queue by visiting http://minkube_ip:32000/submit
+You can post messages to the queue by via http://minkube_ip:32000/submit?quantity=2

 You should be able to see the number of pending messages from http://minkube_ip:32000/metrics and from the custom metrics endpoint: